 Serve with your favorite toppings.

 We both love having breakfast for dinner.
 We don’t usually have time in the mornings to make an elaborate breakfast, so making it for dinner lets us go wild.
+These cowboy breakfast sandwiches hit the spot.
+Everything that normally goes on a breakfast plate is in this sandwich.

 I used homemade breakfast sausage on these cowboy breakfast sandwiches, but of course store-bought sausage works just as well.
 Don’t skip the jalapenos, they are what really sets this sandwich apart.
 They aren’t too hot, they just add some zing.